LukasDS/lds-workout-system/README.md

 ### MVP
 ![MVP C4 Container Diagram](docs/mvp-container-diagram.svg)
-- **Mobile App:** Hardcoded schedule, but weights are editable, and warmup weights are displayed.
+- **Mobile App:** Hardcoded routine, but weights are editable, and warmup weights are displayed.
 Uses Cloud Firestore for data persistence.
 - **Web App:** User can view their weight progression.
 - **Web API:** Acts as an entry point for all web app client requests and distributes them among backend microservices.
 - **Weight Service:** Manages weights and warmup calculations.
 Uses Cloud Firestore for data retrieval.

 For this stage, the system is designed to be simple and functional, focusing on core features without user management or advanced data handling.
 While the mobile app is functional, the rest still only locally and is not deployed.

-### Version 1: Custom Schedules & User Management
+### Version 1: Custom Routines & User Management
 ![Version 1 C4 Container Diagram](docs/v1-container-diagram.svg)
-This version introduces user management and editable schedules, allowing users to create and manage their workout routines, as described in the System Overview.
+This version introduces user management and editable routines, allowing users to create and manage their workout, as described in the System Overview.
 The mobile app and web app are now fully functional, with user authentication and data persistence through PostgreSQL.
 The software is also containerized using Docker, making it easy to deploy and run locally or in a cloud environment.

 ### Version 2: Live Data & Real-Time Updates
 This stage is still in the idea phase.